home-assistant/developers.home-assistant/docs/core/entity/humidifier.md

 ## Action

 The `action` property may return the current operating state of the device, whether it is humidifying or idle.
 This is an informational property.
 Please note that when the device is off, the `action` attribute, if present, will automatically be replaced with "off".
-Also please note that setting `action` to `off` does not replace the `is_on` property.
+Also, please note that setting `action` to `off` does not replace the `is_on` property.

 Current values for `HumidifierAction`: